KrisAirdancer/Golden_Ramen_Bowl/README.md

 **Upgrades**

-- Image gallery (side scrolling image panel) in post writing interface
+- Image gallery (side scrolling image panel) in post writing interface.
-- Image collage (a group of images clustered together) in post writing interface
+- Image collage (a group of images clustered together) in post writing interface.
+- Add logging to the site.
+    - i.e. Error logging, logging requests made to the site, etc.
+    - Store these in a separate Collection in MongoDB server.
+Maybe...(might just want to store these in a text file that gets deleted every few days to prevent a data storage overload issue).

 # Outline